 We covered a lot of ground in our 3 weeks in Croatia.
 We tried to hit some of the top things to do in Croatia and found many incredible gems.
-While sailing from Split to Dubrovnik we got a chance to experience a lot of the islands and towns along the Dalmatian Coast, and later a road trip from Split to Zagreb allowed us to experience some of Croatia’s inland destinations.
+While sailing from Split to Dubrovnik, we got a chance to experience a lot of the islands and towns along the Dalmatian Coast.
+Then, later a road trip from Split to Zagreb allowed us to experience some of Croatia’s inland destinations.

-Narrowing down the list of top things to do in Croatia was hard, but in the end, a few destinations stood out as our all time favourites!
-Here is the run-down of our favourite places the country.
+Narrowing down the list of top things to do in Croatia was hard, but in the end, a few destinations stood out as our all-time favourites!
+Here is the run-down of our favourite places in the country.

 Top Things To Do In Croatia

 If you are planning a Croatia vacation, be prepared to share a popular destination, like Dubrovnik, with many other tourists.
-Even in the shoulder season (we visited in mid-September), Dubrovnik was packed and it’s not hard to see why.
-The city is at the top of everyone’s list of things to do in Croatia and attracts millions of tourists every year.
+Even in the shoulder season (we visited in mid-September), Dubrovnik was packed, and it’s not hard to see why.
+The city is at the top of everyone’s list of things to do in Croatia and attracts millions of tourists annually.

-Dubrovnik Old Town, a UNESCO World Heritage Centre, was full of beautiful churches, monasteries, palaces, fountains, and was so much fun to explore.
-The views from the ancient city walls were incredible and the feeling of amazement that washed over us as we sailed towards the city in our sailboat was simply unforgettable.
+Dubrovnik Old Town, a UNESCO World Heritage Site, was full of beautiful churches, monasteries, palaces, and fountains.
+It was so much fun to explore.
+The views from the ancient city walls were incredible, and the feeling of amazement that washed over us as we sailed towards the city in our sailboat was simply unforgettable.

 The magical island of Mljet was an unexpected surprise.
 We first docked in the town of Pomena, one of the 2 towns on the island and spent a lovely evening eating delicious food at Konoba Galija while watching a beautiful sunset right off the dock.

-The following day, we rented a car and set off to explore the Mljet National Park and the rest of the island, which turned into one of the most amazing days we had in our entire 3 weeks in Croatia.
+The following day, we rented a car and explored the Mljet National Park and the rest of the island, which turned into one of the most amazing days we had in our entire 3 weeks in Croatia.
 The drive was spectacular, the views from a number of lookouts were breathtaking, but the most incredible stop was the Odysseus Cave.
 We definitely recommend it as one of our favourite things to do in Croatia.

-It took a bit of time to hike down to the cave and descend to its base, but once there the views of the cave and of the underwater world beneath it was spectacular.
+It took a bit of time to hike down to the cave and descend to its base, but once there, the views of the cave and of the underwater world beneath it were spectacular.
 We could easily say that it was one of the top things to do in Croatia.
 The cave opened up into the ocean and offered some amazing cliff diving.

 Korcula’s historic medieval Old Town is set on an oval-shaped point on the northeastern tip of the island.
 The town is a collection of tiny winding cobblestone alleyways full of unique shops and restaurants, dominated by the Gothic-Renaissance style of St Mark’s Cathedral.
 Definitely worth a visit if you are looking for less-touristy places to visit in Croatia.

-The palace is not an abandoned historical marvel, nor is it a museum, instead, it’s a living and breathing part of the city, packed with people (a lot of people), shops, and restaurants.
-It is said that over 220 businesses operate inside the palace and over 3,000 residents call it their home.
-The locals probably hate the tourist crowds, but how cool would it be to live inside a palace?
+The palace is not an abandoned historical marvel, nor is it a museum; instead, it’s a living and breathing part of the city, packed with people (a lot of people), shops, and restaurants.
+It is said that over 220 businesses operate inside the palace, and over 3,000 residents call it their home.
+With the palace being one of the most popular tourist attractions, the locals probably hate the tourist crowds, but how cool would it be to live inside a palace?

 Plitvice National Park

-And even though it was a bit crowded for our liking, the park was spectacular and was definitely worth a visit.
-We spent a day winding around a chain of hiking trails that hug all 16 lakes within the park, enjoying the waterfalls, and taking in the best of the park’s views!
+It’s the largest of Croatia’s national parks, and even though it was a bit crowded for our liking, Plitvice Lakes National Park was spectacular and was definitely worth a visit.
+We spent a day winding around a chain of hiking trails that hug all 16 lakes within the park, enjoying the waterfalls and taking in the best of the park’s views!

-READ MORE: 13 Best Places To Visit In Croatia
+READ NEXT: 13 Best Places To Visit In Croatia

-Sibenik is the 3rd largest city in Dalmatia, yet one that remains fairly unknown to the majority of travelers who are looking for cool things to do in Croatia.
+Sibenik is the 3rd largest city in Dalmatia, yet one that remains fairly unknown to the majority of travellers who are looking for cool things to do in Croatia.

 While it’s often overshadowed by other things to do in Croatia, it holds a lot of charm.
 If it wasn’t the gateway for Krka National Park, we probably would’ve missed it as well.
 But a quick stopover in Sibenik en route to the park allowed us to spend some time exploring this beautiful historic town.

 The biggest attraction in Šibenik, the Cathedral of St. James, was, of course, on the UNESCO World Heritage list.
-(At times, it really felt like every town in Croatia was or had a UNESCO Heritage Site).
+(At times, it really felt like every town in Croatia was or had UNESCO World Heritage Sites).

 Krka National Park